NETivism/live/README.md

 Live is a simple php script to monitor multiple service on the server.
 When we handle many servers, we need to know healthy of all the important service by one-time config.

+This script will return string like this for monitor to watch services.
+> ok db:ok memcache:_ smtp:ok backend:ok

-This script can called by remote service then response available service in string.
+Place this script to website, this can called by remote service then response available service in string.
 External monitor service such as:
 [pingdom](https://www.pingdom.com)
 [uptime](https://github.com/fzaninotto/uptime) of nodejs